The large-time and vanishing-noise limits for entropy production in nondegenerate diffusions: Setup, definitions and preliminary results

+and its adjoint.
+We refer to~\cite[\S{3.6}]{Has} for the general basic relations and to Appendix~\ref{app:semig} for more precise technical properties of~$\Lambda^{\epsilon,0}$ in this specific case. {Basic probabilistic properties of the solutions of~\eqref{eq:SDE} are provided in Appendix~\ref{app:cons}.} {In particular,} there exists a unique stationary measure~$\lambda^\epsilon_\textnormal{inv}$ for~\eqref{eq:SDE};~$\mu_0^\epsilon$ for~\eqref{eq:SDE-Y}.
 Both~$\lambda^\epsilon_\textnormal{inv}$ and~$\mu_0^\epsilon$ possess positive continuous densities with respect to the Lebesgue measure on~$\rr^N$, denoted~``vol'' hereafter.
 Whenever we write ``almost everywhere'' or ``almost all'' without specifying the measure, it is with respect to any of those equivalent measures.
-While we do not have a general explicit formula for the density of~$\lambda^\epsilon_\textnormal{inv}$\,---\,decay and regularity are discussed in Appendix~\ref{app:semig}\,---, we have
+While we do not have a general explicit formula for the density of~$\lambda^\epsilon_\textnormal{inv}$\,---\,decay and regularity are discussed in Appendix~\ref{app:cons}\,---, we have

 for all Borel subsets~$E$ of~$\rr^N$.